Chinmayyyy/Chinmayyyy/README.md

 - 👀 I’m interested in AI and web development.
 - 🌱 I’m currently learning C++, Javascript and Python
 - 💞️ I’m looking to collaborate on ML related projects which involve prediction and analysis based on readily available data of the past, and in web development.
-- 📫 How to reach me: instagram- itischinmay.
+- 📫 How to reach me: mail- chinmayinamdar004@gmail.com
+instagram- itischinmay.

 <!---